caranha/ExperimentDesignCS/topic02/script/W2V3_PointEstimate.md

 ==

-There are many different point estimators that we use in science and engineering to calculated parameters of interest in our models.
+There are many different point indicators that we use in science and engineering to calculated parameters of interest in our models.